bantayso/talk2me/README.md

 * On connection lost message is sent to users.
 Need to make sure only the connected room is notified.
 * Logout link.
 * Different sounds for messages, login, logout, ...
 * Fix auto-scroll on new messages.
 Will be annoying to scroll while reading previous messages.
 Auto-scroll only on your own messages.
 Received messages should not cause scroll.
+Fix message input to bottom of screen.
 * Don't allow duplicate usernames.
 * Ponder settings such as sounds only when name mentioned.
 Settings would only persist in cookies.
 * Better room and username validation.
 Currently room and user names aren't very restrictive.